Yvonne Gonzalez: Dallas Independent School District

 She became a deputy superintendent in Dallas ISD on April 1, 1996.
 On her request, DISD hired Lyle in the security department.
 On January 9, 1997, she became the first DISD superintendent of Hispanic or Latino heritage and the first woman in the same position.
 Eduardo Paz of D Magazine stated that Hispanic and Latino DISD residents, who wanted more political representation in the district, praised her appointment to the position.
-According to Skip Hollandsworth of Texas Monthly, there was racial animosity on the board, so she was chosen as white and Hispanic trustees could use her to apease Hispanics and to politically oppose black trustees, the latter of whom boycotted the vote that selected her.
+According to Skip Hollandsworth of Texas Monthly, there was racial animosity on the board, so she was chosen as white and Hispanic trustees could use her to appease Hispanics and to politically oppose black trustees, the latter of whom boycotted the vote that selected her.

 She was 5 ft tall and was, as described by Scott Parks of The Dallas Morning News, a "bundle of energy", so she had the nickname "Tiny Tornado".
 She launched a corruption probe which targeted school staff and accused critics of using the "race card" when they accused her of focusing too much on African-Americans.
 During her tenure Matthew Harden, the district's chief financial officer, filed a sexual harassment lawsuit against her, and the conflict became racially partisan, with black people supporting Harden and others supporting Gonzalez.

 Her tenure as superintendent ended on September 17, 1997; she had resigned the previous day.